 Much of our work focuses on the the neurocognition of first language, including morphology, syntax, and semantics; second language acquisition and bilingualism; learning and memory in general, independent of language; and individual differences in language and memory, as well as variation within individuals, as a function of factors such as sex, genetic variation, and endocrine fluctuations.

 We also investigate language and memory in various disorders.
 Much of our research on neurodevelopmental disorders (e.g., specific language impairment, dyslexia, autism, Tourette syndrome, and ADHD) examines the Procedural Deficit Hypothesis, which posits that abnormalities of brain structures underlying procedural memory can help explain a number of different disorders; we also examine whether declarative memory compensates for dysfunction in these disorders.
-Additionally, we investigate adult-onset disorders, including aphasia and Alzheimer’s, Parkinson’s, and Huntington’s diseases.
+Additionally, we investigate healthy aging and age-related disorders, including Alzheimer’s, Parkinson’s, and Huntington’s diseases, and aphasia.